 - A great deal of the used “track” equipment was built before the advent of Semi Safety Standards and is difficult, if not impossible, to render safe.

-The photoresist process equipment available today is low in cost and high in functionality and reliability.
-It can be tailored to the specific needs of the very specific customer who buys new and not used.
+The photoresist process equipment available from S-Cubed today is relatively low in cost and yet high in functionality and reliability.
+It can be tailored to the specific needs of the very specific customer who buys new and gives them a roadmap into future processing requirements.